nikolainobadi/ConsoleProgressKit/README.md

 ---

-## Documentation

-This project is documented via inline comments.
-For more detailed docs in future versions, see the [GitHub Wiki](https://github.com/nikolainobadi/ConsoleProgressKit/wiki) or consider a `Docs/` folder in later releases.

----

-## Acknowledgments

-ConsoleProgressKit uses:

-- ANSI escape codes for cursor control and coloring
-- `fflush(stdout)` to ensure timely terminal updates

-No third-party libraries are used.

----

 ## About This Project

 ConsoleProgressKit was built to streamline progress tracking for CLI Swift tools.
 It aims to provide an elegant, user-friendly way to visualize progress without external dependencies or heavy setup.